scikit-multilearn/scikit-multilearn/docs/source/clusterer.rst

 The `edge_map` is both returned and stored in the class as ``self.edge_map``.
 This is a base class for building label co-occurence graphs.
 Subclass ``LabelCooccurenceClustererBase`` and use  ``generate_coocurence_adjacency_matrix`` at the beginning of your ``fit_predict`` as shown below, than build a graph using the `edge_map` property, and infer the communities from the graph.
 Interfaces for two popular Python graph libraries already exist:

-- :class:`skmultilearn.ensemble.GraphToolCooccurenceClusterer` that constructs the graph-tool graph object and uses stochastic block modelling for clustering
+- :class:`skmultilearn.ensemble.GraphToolLabelGraphClusterer` that constructs the graph-tool graph object and uses stochastic block modelling for clustering
-- :class:`skmultilearn.ensemble.IGraphLabelCooccurenceClusterer` that constructs an igraph graph object and allows the use of a variety of igraph's community detection methods for clustering
+- :class:`skmultilearn.ensemble.IGraphLabelGraphClusterer` that constructs an igraph graph object and allows the use of a variety of igraph's community detection methods for clustering

 to use them, just subclass the class and start your fit_predict method like this: